 - The children who tested the Ballyland apps, and their parents

 - Daniela Rubio Trujillo, Spanish voice-over, translation, DRJ Consulting, Spain.

 - Jose Vicente Gonzales del Rincón, Spanish voice-over, production, DRJ Consulting, Spain.

 The development of the Ballyland Magic app was made possible through a grant from the AMP Foundation Tomorrow Fund.

 The Spanish language Ballyland Magico was created in collaboration with DRJ Consulting from Barcelona, Spain.
 Website: DRJ Consulting - Consultoría web, desarrollo, accesibilidad diversidad e inclusion.

 The development of the Ballyland Rotor App was made possible thanks to all who supported the Sonokids Crowd Funding campaign.

-Special mention goes to:
+Special mention in the crowd funding campaign goes to: